Get support for starting primary school (transition support)

 • specialist schools for children with very complex needs

-These placements are decided by the SEN Admissions Panel.
-You should let the SEND Assessment and Review Service know your preferences during the autumn term after your child’s annual review.
+The SEN Admissions Panel decide these placements.
+Tell the SEND Assessment and Review Service your preferences during the autumn term after your child’s annual review.

 Specialist schools and schools with a LARP may offer: